 10 Common Technical Interview Mistakes (And How to Avoid Them)

-Mistake #1: Starting to Code Immediately
+Mistake #1.
+Starting to Code Immediately

-What happens: The interviewer presents a problem, and the candidate immediately starts typing code.
+Interviewers often see candidates jump in too fast.
+The interviewer presents a problem, and the candidate immediately starts typing code.

-Mistake #2: Staying Silent
+Mistake #2.
+Staying Silent

-What happens: The candidate thinks silently for minutes at a time, leaving the interviewer guessing.
+Interviewers see long silences.
+The candidate thinks silently for minutes at a time, leaving the interviewer guessing.

-Mistake #3: Ignoring Time Complexity
+Mistake #3.
+Ignoring Time Complexity

-What happens: The candidate submits a working solution without discussing or optimizing its efficiency.
+Sometimes the candidate submits a working solution without discussing or optimizing its efficiency.

 # Don't stop here: